beckn/mobility-bap-client-layer/README.md

 Navigate to [artefacts folder](./artefacts/) to find various postman collections for the client layer and the protocol server.

 The folder contains the following postman collections
-- [OSM Client Layer](./artefacts/OSM_CL.postman_collection.json) - This collection has the client layer requests for the OpenStreetMap project where you can search for providers, select catalogs, initiate and confirm orders and track the status of the orders using the requests.
+- [OSM Client Layer](./artefacts/OSM-client-layer-requests.postman_collection.json) - This collection has the client layer requests for the OpenStreetMap project where you can search for providers, select catalogs, initiate and confirm orders and track and get the status of the orders using the requests.

 ## Support